Common Mistakes to Avoid in Your K-1 Fiancé(e) Visa Application

 Other Immigration Services Not Listed Here?

-If you have searched “immigration lawyer near me in Iowa“, you might have come across our HBM Law Offices based in West De Moines (IA) known for being the immigrant’s immigration lawyer in the community of Iowa.
+If you have searched “immigration lawyer near me in Iowa,” you might have come across our HBM Law Offices based in West Des Moines (IA) known for being the immigrant’s immigration lawyer in the community of Iowa.
 With regional touch points in Iowa, Singapore, and India, we have been representing clients nationwide and across the world since 2012.

-12+ years experience in family law and immigration law
+12+ years experience in family law and immigration law.

 HBM Law is one of Iowa’s few immigration law firms who are predominantly immigrants with a laser focus on family immigration.
 We stay ahead of all things on immigration practices in U.S. immigration law.
 Our immigration firm offers specialized care and attention for immigration matters that are difficult to find elsewhere in Iowa.

-5-Star immigration lawyer for your immigration case success
+5-Star immigration lawyer for your immigration case success.

 We guide you every step of the way with tailored legal advice and support including green card, citizenship, fiancé(e) and spouse visa applications, waiver for unlawful presence (I-601A provisional waiver), fraud, misrepresentation, VAWA, removal of conditions (I-751 waiver), vaccination waivers, naturalization medical exemptions, and more.
-Our consistent 5-Star track record demonstrates our commitment to achieving successful outcomes for families, ensuring that you receive the best possible representation throughout your immigration process.
-Not only does this come from deep expertise in these practice areas, our principal immigration lawyer knows first-hand the complexities and difficulties of immigration issues.
+Our consistent 5-Star track record demonstrates our commitment to achieving successful outcomes for families.

-Team of immigration lawyers who are all about families
+Team of immigration lawyers who are all about families.

 Principal immigration attorney, Himani Bhardwaj, is an Indian national who became a naturalized U.S. citizen in 2010.
-If you’re a foreign national seeking support for you or your family’s immigration journey, the HBM law firm’s team understands the unique cultural and linguistic needs of immigrants and their families navigating the United States legal system.
+The HBM law firm’s team understands the unique cultural and linguistic needs of immigrants and their families navigating the United States legal system.
 We are by your side to advocate for your rights ensuring your applications are handled with respect and compassion.